CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.1 General Client.txt

 3 requirements
 ---------------

-The following are specific requirements for protecting clients.
+The following are specific requirements for client protection.
 Basically, the * IT operation * is responsible for fulfilling the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

 ### 3.1 Basic requirements